Skip to content

 Guide Price - £350,000

-2-bedroom single story house extending internally to circa 936 sqft / 87 sqm occupying a sizeable plot.
+2-bedroom bungalow extending internally to circa 936 sqft / 87 sqm occupying a sizeable plot.
 In all about 0.34 acres.

-A delightful single story house, in need of modernisation, in the heart of the Cartmel Valley, benefitting from views towards Cartmel and also glorious countryside views up Hampsfell.
+A delightful bungalow, in need of modernisation, benefitting from views towards Cartmel and also glorious countryside views up Hampsfell.
 Located just outside the Lake District National Park.
 The property has been extended and adapted over the years to provide a unique and special home.
 Occupies a sizeable plot benefitting from tarmac surround, providing ample off-road parking.
 The dwelling benefits from mains water and electric supplies, with drainage to a private septic tank.

-The existing curtilage is to be extended into the adjacent field parcel, as per the detailed plan attached to the particulars of sale.
+The dwelling occupies a substantial plot, with the existing curtilage to be extended into adjacent field parcel, as per the detailed plan attached to these sales particulars.
 This will provide a wonderful garden space [subject to the necessary consents].

 Access is provided directly off the adjacent public highway to the northwest.
 The tarmac driveway provides plenty of parking.
 A lawned area is found to the immediate northwest of the property, sheltered from the adjacent highway by a line of mature trees.

-*NOTE - It will be incumbent for the successful purchaser of Lot 2 to erect a suitable stockproof fence, between points A and B on the attached plan, within 3 months after the date of completion.
+*NOTE – Should Little Aynsome (Lot 2) sell as an individual lot, it will be incumbent for the successful purchaser of Lot 2 to erect a suitable stockproof fence, between points A and B on the attached plan, within 3 months after the date of completion.

 LOT 3 - OLD ELM FIELDS